EN

 At a retail shop in Malmö, a shop assistant resigned from her job because of racist incidents.
 The incidents included managers instructing the employees to monitor customers of Romani origin who came into the shop.
 She also felt as if she had been personally subjected to racist comments from the managers and colleagues.
 All of that had created conflicts and made her feel excluded from the social working environment.

-The question in the Labor Court was whether the resignation was provoked by the company and therefore could be seen as a termination.
+The question in the Labour Court was whether the resignation was provoked by the company and therefore could be seen as a termination.

 Resignation was not provoked

-The Labor Court found that the resignation was not provoked by the company.
+The Labour Court found that the resignation was not provoked by the company.

-It was clear to the Labor Court that racist comments had been made at the workplace while the employee was present.
-Therefore, the Labor Court acknowledged that she could have felt unsafe and worried about how she would be treated by the company if her Romani origin became known.
+It was clear to the Labour Court that racist comments had been made at the workplace while the employee was present.
+Therefore, the Labour Court acknowledged that she could have felt unsafe and worried about how she would be treated by the company if her Romani origin became known.

 IUNO’s opinion